kcossifos/Portfolio/EmployeeDirectory/README.md

 # Employee Directory

 ##Descripition
 This is a simple application that allows a user to add an employee to a directory with the ability of deleting that employee.
 This application uses AngularJS, HTML, and CSS.
+To view this application go to [EmployeeDirectory](https://kcossifos.github.io/Portfolio/EmployeeDirectory/index.html)

 ##Getting Started
 ```